 Crete food!
-Of course the locals don’t plan it, but the Cretan diet is the best in the world, according to the World Health Organisation.
+The Cretan diet is the best in the world, according to the World Health Organisation.

 The locals just know, instinctively and through strong traditions, how to live life, and this includes how to enjoy good healthy food.